Location | Lab or Class room |

 Learning to Use It

-Plug the big round connector on the pole into the socket on the base and the Pi will power on, turn on the inverter to power the monitor. (if you have a source for a low cost 12V monitor let us know).
+Plug the big round connector(see photos) on the pole into the socket on the base and the Pi will power on, turn on the inverter(see photos) to power the monitor. (if you have a source for a low cost 12V monitor let us know).

-Once booted, use the normal network setting in the upper right of the screen to make sure you are on a WiFi network, make note of the IP address(TODO: specifics on how) if you aren’t sure that DNS will work.
-There’s a [sensibly labeled icon](TODO: replace with exact icon text) on the desktop, double click it to start the bot system. a terminal will open, then a browser window will open, it will appear mostly blank.
+Once booted, use the normal network setting in the upper right of the screen to make sure you are on a WiFi network, and use the VNC icon(see photos) to find the IP address if you aren’t sure that DNS will work.
+There’s a StartTelebot(see photos) on the desktop, double click it to start the bot system, when prompted answer “Execute in Terminal”(see photos), then a terminal will open, some warnings are normal, then a browser window will open.
+Since the HTTPS is required and the bot is not online a self-signed certificate is used, which triggers a browser saftey warning.
+Allow the “unsafe” certificate(see photos).
+The page will load and will appear mostly blank(see photos).

 When operating near a crowd, be ready to flip the Kill Switch.
 If the wifi lags the bot can move for a few seconds in whatever direction and speed was requested last.
 There are no safeties built in, you must remain in control of it.